Imagine you own a business that offers two different services—one is an educational training and the other is managerial training.

 We’ll examine some of the advantages and disadvantages of running multiple websites so you can determine whether or not it’s the right move for your business.

 From the nature of your business to general team and budget concerns, there are a wide range of factors that can influence the decision to run a single or multiple websites.

 Taking a closer look at the advantages and disadvantages for each should help you decide where to focus your link equity efforts.

-Pros of Creating Multiple Websites
+Pros of Creating Multiple Websites for SEO

 Running multiple websites can have a ton of potential for businesses with large-scale operations.
 It’s especially ideal for companies that have already cultivated a solid reputation and are backed by larger budgets and staff.
 Here are a few reasons why you should consider the multi-domain approach.